Products and services

 - Community Housing Leasing Program (CHLP) - provides subsidies to headlease properties from the private rental market to provide affordable long term housing.

 - Crisis Accommodation Program (CAP) - assists people who are homeless, or at risk of becoming homeless and are in crisis.
 Properties are purchased, headleased, renovated, or upgraded and allocated to non-government organisations to manage.

-- Supported Accommodation Assistance Program (SAAP) - FACS funds support services under the auspice of the SAAP.
+- Supported Accommodation Assistance Program (SAAP) - DCJ funds support services under the auspice of the SAAP.

 - ‘My Place’ Homelessness Initiative - helps homeless people move from the street or crisis accommodation into independent living by providing secure long-term accommodation linked to support services.